-Pickled watermelon is truly delicious and I do not mean just watermelon rind pickle, I mean the whole thing, rind and the flesh of the watermelon.
+Pickled watermelon is truly delicious and I do not mean just watermelon rind pickle, I mean the whole thing, the rind and the flesh of the watermelon.
 Simply sliced and put in a jar for pickling.
 It's divine and best served with ... almost anything apart from soups and desserts.
 Haha, just try me.

 The texture of this pickled watermelon is something you will definitely enjoy and the reason for that is because it is so unique!
 The flavor too!
 Just try it and if you are a pickle-head like myself, you will definitely enjoy this with any pilaf or any fried meat or BBQ.